-In this article, the author has explained differences between rust and corrosion.
+In this article, the author has explained differences between alkali and base.

 Watch the video to better understand the difference between alkali and bases